Programs of Study

 First awarded in 2001, the Northrop Frye Summer Research Experience Scholarship in Ecology and Evolutionary Biology enables an outstanding student who has recently completed BIO120H to spend four months (May to August) in the laboratory of a faculty member.

-To help you plan your career path, build your resume, and gain experience while you are an EEB undergraduate.
+Explore your career path, build your resume, and gain experience as an EEB undergrad!